-Campers will be transported in passenger vans, driven by qualified staff members age 21 or older.
+Campers will be transported in 12-seater passenger vans, driven by qualified Wildwood staff members age 21 or older.
 Seat belts must be worn at all times.
-Campers may not bring personal vehicles to camp or use them for transportation during trips.
+Campers may not bring personal vehicles to camp or use them as transportation during trips.
 Luggage space is limited.
 Please pack lightly in soft-sided bags that can be squeezed under and behind seats.
 Campers may bring small bags or backpacks to hold on their laps or put at their feet while traveling.

-Camp Store, Money, & Valuables
+Camp Store, Money & Valuables

-All admission fees, programs, and food are included in the cost of the trip.
-However, campers may have the opportunity to purchase postcards or souvenirs on their trip.
-We suggest bringing a small amount of money for these incidental items.
-(Please do not bring a large amount of money or very valuable or irreplaceable items.)
-Teen trip participants will have the opportunity to purchase items in the camp store on Check-In and Check-Out days; store accounts are not necessary.
+All admission fees, programs, rentals and food are included in the cost of the trip.
+However, campers may have the opportunity to purchase postcards or souvenirs during their trip.
+We suggest bringing a small amount of money for these incidental items (please do not bring a large amount of money or very valuable/ irreplaceable items).
+Teen trip participants will also have the opportunity to purchase items in our Camp Store on both Check-In and Check-Out days; store accounts are not necessary.